pamaury/qemu-ot/docs/opentitan/checkregs.md

 `checkregs.py` checks whether QEMU register definitions for OpenTitan match the generated OpenTitan `*_regs.h` files.
 This enables to spot major differences whenever OpenTitan definitions are updated.

-Note that only register addresses are checked for now, the bit assignement in each register is not validated.
+Note that only register addresses are checked for now, the bit assignment in each register is not validated.

 ## Usage